 - 1 inch thick

 - Size - 2 lbs/900 g

 These delicious plump chorizos follow the traditional style of home-made chorizos from Spain.

 Their smoky flavor comes from the famous pimentón de La Vera, smoked paprika, that lends its flavor to all Spanish chorizo.
-Garlic and other spices add a complexity to this pork sausage.
+Garlic and other spices add a complexity to this free-range pork sausage.

 We love to cook these chorizos caseros on the grill - and they make a great cocktail sausage.
 They also lend a delicious flavor to paella.
 Another favorite cooking method is to simmer them in red wine in a cazuela for 20 minutes until they are tender and bursting with flavor.

 Pork, salt, water, paprika, dextrose, nonfat dry milk, garlic, lactic acid starter culture, oleoresin (paprika), spice, asorbic acid, sodium nitrite, vegetable oil (corn oil), glyceryl monooleate, propylene glycol, BHT, TBHQ, citric acid, collagen casing.
 BHT, TBHQ, and citric acid added to help protect flavor.